TommasoBelluzzo/SystemicRisk/README.md

 * in accordance with all the systemic risk indicators, returns must expressed on a logarithmic scale;
 * market capitalizations must contain a supplementar observation at the beginning because a one-day lagged version is used in order to calculate weighted averages of probabilistic measures;
 * total liabilities values must be rolled forward by at least three months (keeping a daily frequency) in order to simulate the difficulty of renegotiating debt in case of financial distress following the SRISK methodology;
-* state variables (optional) must contain a supplementar observation at the beginning because a one-day lagged version is required in order to follow the CoVaR/ΔCoVaR methodology
+* state variables (optional) must contain a supplementar observation at the beginning because a one-day lagged version is required in order to follow the CoVaR/ΔCoVaR methodology.